microlinkhq/www/src/pages/docs/api/basics/error-codes.md

 **Solution**

-Any request has a maximum timeout of 28s associated, meaning that any request needs to be resolved before that umbral.
+When the target [url](/docs/api/parameters/url) reached the [timeout](/docs/api/parameters/timeout) associated with the request lifecycle, this error is thrown.

+In order to avoid this error, the request should be resolved before timeout.

 ## ETTL